 If you are concerned about what your baby's toys are made of, considering everything for at least the first two years will be put in their mouth, make sure to visit one of these stores to find some toys you can feel good about.

-Nature's Baby Basket - inside Dr. For Mom's just off Crowchild on Brentwood Rd. in the NW.
+Dr For Mom's - just off Crowchild on Brentwood Rd. in the NW.
 This is really a one stop shop for all things baby & organic, like cloth diapers, teething toys, breast pads and so much more.

 Black Sheep Mattress Company - with mattresses made from all natural materials right here in Calgary, you can visit their showroom in the Manchester Industrial area to pick up a toxin free crib mattress, mattress protectors or blankets for your precious little one.